 - If the flight isn’t full and you see an empty row.
 Ask the flight attendant if you can snag it after the flight takes off.
 An extra seat makes all the difference!

-- If your baby is small enough sit in the first row of a cabin to take advantage of the baby bed!! (call your carrier to confirm this the bed’s availability, it’s sanity saver)
+- If your baby is small enough, sit in the first row of a cabin to take advantage of the baby bed!! (call your carrier to confirm this the bed’s availability, it’s a sanity saver)

 - Get a couple of new toys your baby has never seen before for the flight.

 - Bring a lot of food and snacks to distract your baby from being miserable.